Dylan5019-Odin/landing-page/README.md

 # landing-page
 The Odin Project: Foundations - Landing Page
    This landing page is a project that I did for the Odin Project.
 In this landing page project I learned
-   a lot about using HTML elements alongside CSS to create a web page that matches a givin design.
+   a lot about using HTML elements alongside CSS to create a web page that matches a given design.